 My diet at the time was horrendous.
 I lived off of coffee, sugar, processed foods, and a lot of dairy products.
 No wonder my skin was so bad and pimples would just sit on my face forever.

 It was only when I started improving my diet by cutting out the junk and processed food, and replacing it with a lot of anti-inflammatory foods did the pimples start to heal so much faster.
 And when I say “faster”, I’m not talking a week or two for pimples to heal and disappear, but days.
 Some pimples and spots would disappear over night.

 The foods that made the most difference in my skin were vegetables, especially green leafy vegetables.
 Also, reducing anything that would stress or irritate my skin (like sugar and caffeine), helped tremendously too.

-Another game changer for me has been drinking water infused with fresh mint (if you don’t know my mint water remedy, take my FREE Acne Solutions 5-Day Email Course, it has the full instructions there).
+Another game changer for me has been drinking water infused with fresh mint (learn more about my mint water acne remedy here, or, take my FREE Acne Solutions 5-Day Email Course and get the instructions delivered to your email inbox).
 Whenever I have breakouts, I drink mint water daily, and the pimples disappear within days.
 Once you see how fast pimples can go away on their own, there’s absolutely no need to pick or squeeze them.

 Eating a healthy diet makes such a difference in your skin.
 And you will see, the better your skin gets, the less you’ll want to mess with it.
 Picking pimples is not worth the scars and marks it leaves behind.

-And if you do have scars and marks from previously picking pimples, click here to check out a blog post and video on how to fade them.
+And if you do have scars and marks from previously picking pimples, check out this blog post and video on How To Fade Acne Scars With Exfoliation.

 What do you do to keep yourself from picking pimples?
 I’d love to hear what works for you.
 Please post in the comments below.